 There are several problems that could potentially arise if you do not call a technician.
 Contact your local AC experts today, to prevent these potential problems.

-You won’t be comfortable when your air conditioner cannot take heat out of the air.
+- You won’t be comfortable when your air conditioner cannot take the heat out of the air.
 That’s how it cools your home!